patrickfatrick/marky-marked/README.md

 document.querySelector('.marky-editor')._marky.expandSelectionBackward(20);
 ```

-This method returns the array that was passed in.
+This method returns the new starting and ending positions for the selection.

 #### Moving the cursor